Beretta 70: Improvements over previous Beretta pistols

 The 70 Series improved upon the M1934/M1935 (and the later .22 LR offering of the same as the Model 948) in several ways.
 The 180-degree swivel-lever safety of the M1934/35 was cumbersome and slow to operate, being almost impossible to rotate with the gun hand.
 The 70 Series incorporated a cross-bolt safety modeled after that used on the M1951, but this safety was also difficult to operate with a single hand, and could also accidentally be switched on or off depending on the user's grip.
-After a short time, the Model 70 cross bolt safety was replaced with the thumb-activated, frame-mounted lever safety found on most Beretta pistols in the latter half of the 20th century, and indeed most single-action or traditional double-action semi-automatic pistols in production today, until the relocation of the safety to the slide with the Model 92S in 1983.
+After a short time, the Model 70 cross bolt safety was replaced with the thumb-activated, frame-mounted lever safety found on several Beretta pistols between the 1960s and 1980s.
 The frame grip angle was changed to allow more natural position of the shooting hand when pointing at the target.
 The trigger was also re-designed to improve (lighten) the average weight of pull required to fire the pistol.

 As the replacement for the M1934/5 in Beretta's compact/medium pistol line, the Model 70 integrated the M1951's takedown lever, guide rod system, slide stop, and magazine release button in the lower part of the grip.
 Initially, the Model 70 used the slide hold-open feature of the M1934/5.
 This utilized the magazine follower to physically block the slide from closing on an empty magazine.
 Removing the magazine caused the slide to slam forward into battery, unless the operator engaged the thumb safety.
 This process increased reloading time considerably.
 The follower hold-open was eventually replaced in Series 70 production with an improved dedicated slide stop, a feature again derived from the M1951 service pistol.
 Midway through production, the slide stop release lever was altered from the "pedal" style release used on the M1951 to a round button mounted slide stop lever.
 The trigger guard was also redesigned with a longer taper to improve the pistol's appearance.
 Later, in order to meet U.S. pistol import regulations under the 1968 Gun Control Act, a thumb shelf was added to the Model 70s left grip panel.

 The magazines retain the spur at the front of the floor plate, common to both the M1934/5 and M1951, as is common for many pistols with a European-style magazine release (a hinged latch in the bottom of the grip against the magazine's floor plate), and also some compact pistols as a means of extending the grip surface while reducing the overall profile of the firearm.